alanrob17/Real-World-Web-Development/01-Introducing-Web-Development.md

+# Introducing Web Development Using Controllers

-# Building an Entity Model for Northwind database
+## Building an Entity Model for Northwind database

 We will define an EF Core entity data model for a Northwind database stored in SQL Server.

-## Northwind4AzureSqlEdgeDocker.sql script
+### Northwind4AzureSqlEdgeDocker.sql script

 We will use SQL Server on a local computer in Docker.
 This script creates the Northwind database.
 It does not drop it if it already exists because the Docker container should be empty anyway as a fresh one will be spun up each time.